evmts/tevm-monorepo/tevm/docs/errors/classes/OutOfRangeError.md

 # Class: OutOfRangeError

-Represents an error that occurs when a value is out of the allowable range during EVM execution.
+Represents an invalid bytecode/contract error that occurs when a value is out of the allowable range during EVM execution.
 This error is typically encountered when an operation results in a value that exceeds the allowed limits.

 Value out of range errors can occur due to: